 Help replenish the blood supply in the DC metro area!

 It’s safe, easy, confidential, and extremely rewarding.
 The EDCJCC partners with Inova Blood Services to bring skilled technicians and top-of-the-line equipment for our quarterly blood drives.
-Our Fall Blood Drive will take place in a bloodmobile parked in front of the EDCJCC building (on the Q Street side).
+Our Winter Blood Drive will take place in a bloodmobile parked in front of the EDCJCC building (on the Q Street side of the building).
 Inova Blood Services follows all CDC and local guidelines regarding COVID-19 safety to ensure the health and well-being of all donors and staff.

 This drive will be by appointment only and no walk-ins are available, we apologize for the inconvenience.
-Please click on the “tickets” button to make an appointment.
+Please note that appointments can be made up to 24 hours in advance.

 A few facts about donating blood: